A million-dollar smile is great and all, but what about getting one as an adult?

 Is there an age requirement for using either Byte or Smile Direct?

-Both Byte and Smile Direct require that your have all you permanent teeth before beginning treatment.
+Both Byte and Smile Direct require that you have all your permanent teeth before beginning treatment.
 (You don’t want to dump thousands into teeth that will just fall out, anyway).
 With both Byte and Smile Direct, patients must be at least 12 years old.
 Minors must have parental consent to receive treatment.
+We also recommend that you consider your wisdom teeth; if you’ll need them removed, you should do that before getting treatment.

 Does either service give free whitening treatment?